-Company rules on appointment/removal of Supervisory Board members members (employee representatives) are elected by the Company's workers council, which is to inform the General Meeting of Shareholders of its resolution.
+Pursuant to the Company's Articles of Association, the Supervisory Board is composed of six members, of whom four members (shareholders representatives) are elected by the Company's General Meeting of Shareholders, and two members (employee representatives) are elected by the Company's workers council, which is to inform the General Meeting of Shareholders of its resolution.
 Shareholder representatives of the Supervisory Board are elected by the General Meeting, by a majority of votes present.
 The term of office of Supervisory Board members is four years, renewable.
 Natural persons with an unlimited legal capacity that meet the legally prescribed conditions may be appointed members of the Supervisory Board.